Andrew Snape Douglas: French Revolutionary Wars

 The outbreak of the French Revolutionary Wars in February 1793 led to Douglas being appointed to command the 38-gun frigate HMS Phaeton.
 He went on to capture five enemy vessels that year, and was involved in the capture of a French privateer and her prize, the Spanish galleon St Jago.
 Lord Howe arranged for Douglas to be commodore in charge of the fleet's frigates, occasionally sending him on detached cruises.
 He moved aboard Howe's flagship, the 100-gun first rate HMS Queen Charlotte on 8 April 1794, apparently through the auspices of both his uncle and the First Lord of the Admiralty, John Pitt, 2nd Earl of Chatham.
 Now serving as Howe's flag captain Douglas fought at the Glorious First of June, sustaining a severe wound to the head but refusing to leave the deck.
 He was appointed a Colonel of Marines on 1 June 1795 and remained as captain of the Queen Charlotte after Howe was succeeded by Lord Bridport.
 He commanded his ship at the Battle of Groix in 1795, earning private praise for his courage in leading his ship whilst heavily outnumbered, but little public reward.

 Personal life and later years

 Douglas had married Anne Burgess on 14 November 1781 in British-occupied New York City.
 They had one son and two daughters, Anne Hammond Douglas and Harriet Douglas.
 He had begun to suffer increasing ill health, complaining of persistent headaches, which eventually forced him to end his career at sea.
 He moved ashore but died on 4 June 1797.
-A subsequent autopsy revealed brain tumours, a likely result of his injury at the Glorious First of June some years before.
+A subsequent autopsy revealed brain tumours, a likely result of his injury at the Glorious First of June three years before.